-The Department of Theatre, with its strong playwriting program, has a special interest in new scripts that bring a wealth of professional productions and workshops to campus for the benefit of all students.
 The Department of Theatre takes special pride in its nationally and internationally acclaimed theatre for youth program, which provides comprehensive graduate training and attracts students, scholars, and artists from around the world.
 Graduate students are challenged to excel in every aspect of theatrical training.
 They are offered acting, directing, and other production opportunities for mainstage, studio, and touring shows, as well as research and teaching opportunities on and off campus.
 The program has developed Hayden Library's Child Drama Collection, which includes rare books, plays, memorabilia and personal and national association archives.
 It is the most complete and comprehensive child drama collection in the English-speaking world.